Edited by: Keri Stooksbury

-Select the function you want to use by clicking the appropriate button on the blue ribbon, and perform your searches.
+Select the function you want to use by clicking the appropriate tab, then perform your searches:

-We’ll touch a bit on the utility of each button.
+We’ll touch on the utility of each button:

 - Minimum Connection Time: Tells you the time needed for a connection to be valid.
-Will vary depending on airport, route, cities, and more.
+It will vary depending on the airport, route, cities, and more.

-- Maximum Permitted Mileage: Tells you the maximum allowed mileage to get between 2 cities (limits backtracking).
-Useful for round-the-world or advanced award bookings
+- Maximum Permitted Mileage: Provides the maximum allowed mileage between 2 cities (limits backtracking).
+Useful for round-the-world or advanced award bookings.

 - Connecting Cities: Shows all single and double connection points between 2 cities.
 You’ll still need to check the routing rules to determine whether your route is allowed for your specific ticket.

-- Interline Agreements: Shows airlines that have an Interline Agreement with the queried airline
+- Interline Agreements: Shows airlines with an Interline Agreement with the queried airline.

-There are countless benefits that have proven helpful, from the flight award and upgrade search to the seat alerts to the invaluable flight availability alerts.
+There are countless benefits that have proven helpful in my travels, from the flight award and upgrade search to the seat alerts and the invaluable flight availability alerts.

 Additionally, there’s quite a bit of non-award flight information that’s still an added benefit, though it may be more technical than everyday travelers want to worry about.